cabo/yang-metadata/draft-bormann-cbor-yang-metadata.md

 *Metadata Map*, which is identical in structure to the other CBOR maps used in {{-yang-cbor}}.

-Where SIDs are used as the basis for the map keys for the metadata map, its reference SID is the reference SID of the enclosing data structure, as defined in {{Section 3.2 of -yang-cbor}}.
+Where YANG SIDs are used as the basis for the map keys for the metadata map, the map's reference SID is the reference SID of the enclosing data structure, as defined in {{Section 3.2 of -yang-cbor}}.
 Where names ({{Section 3.3 of -yang-cbor}}) are used as the map keys for the metadata map, they MUST be fully qualified, analogous to {{Section